Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: May 12, 2026

-Would allow law enforcement to destroy or disable drones flying in violation of critical infrastructure guidelines, with liability protections.
+Would allow law enforcement and authorized personnel to destroy or disable drones that are operating in violation of critical infrastructure protection guidelines.

 Last action: May 12, 2026